jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) prescribe crops for the purpose of the definition of arable land use in section 217B:
   (b) prescribe agricultural land uses for the purpose of the definition of farm in section 217B:
   (c) prescribe the area of land described in section 217D(1)﻿(d) (in relation to agricultural land use prescribed under paragraph (b)):
+  (ca) prescribe the kinds of farm activities or catchments in respect of which a certified freshwater farm plan is required:
   (d) provide for the content of a freshwater farm plan, including (without limitation) specifying—
     (i) any requirements, including any actions, criteria, methods, or thresholds for the purpose of identifying, measuring, avoiding, remedying, or mitigating any adverse effects of activities carried out on the farm on freshwater and freshwater ecosystems; and
     (ii) outcomes that must be achieved for the purpose of avoiding, remedying, or mitigating those adverse effects on freshwater and freshwater ecosystems; and
     (iii) any other information that must be included in the plan for the purpose of this Part:
-  (e) provide for the form and manner in which a freshwater farm plan must be certified, including (without limitation) prescribing—
+  (e) provide for the form and manner in which a freshwater farm plan that must be certified is certified, including (without limitation) prescribing—
     (i) time frames that must be complied with by the farm operator and certifier; and (ii) any fees payable by the farm operator or the manner of calculating those fees:
   (f) prescribe the circumstances in which a certified freshwater farm plan must be amended and recertified:
-  (fa) prescribe requirements for approval of industry organisations under section 217KA, including any further obligations for approved industry organisations:
+  (fa) prescribe requirements that must be met for the approval of industry organisations under section 217KA or the revocation of their approval, including any further obligations for approved industry organisations:
-  (g) for the purpose of audits of farms for compliance with certified freshwater farm plans, prescribe—
+  (g) provide for the form and manner in which a farm must be audited for compliance with a freshwater farm plan, including (without limitation) prescribing—
-    (i) the time frame by which a farm must be audited; and (ii) the frequency at which those audits must be carried out; and (iii) the manner in which an audit must be completed; and (iv) the period after which the auditor must provide their final report under section 217H(5)﻿(c); and (v) any matters that an auditor must take into account when considering whether the farm achieves compliance with the certified freshwater farm plan; and
+    (i) the time frame by which a farm must be audited; and (ii) the frequency at which those audits must be carried out; and (iii)
+    (iv) the period after which the auditor must provide their final report; and (v) any matters that an auditor must take into account when considering whether the farm achieves compliance with the freshwater farm plan; and
-    (vi) any fees payable by the farm operator or the manner of calculating those fees:
+    (va) the information that the farm operator must provide to the auditor for the purpose of the audit; and (vi) any fees payable by the farm operator or the manner of calculating those fees:
   (h) prescribe criteria that apply to the appointment of a person as an auditor or certifier and their continuation in that role:
   (i) require auditors, certifiers, and farm operators to supply prescribed information to regional councils for the purpose of section 217I: